 SEATTLE and WASHINGTON, D.C.
-(June 11, 2019) – The Foundation for Food and Agriculture Research (FFAR) partnered with The Bill & Melinda Gates Foundation to support the 2019 Grand Challenges Explorations—Tools and Technologies for Broad-Scale Pest and Disease Surveillance of Crop Plants in Low-Income Countries program, which develops tools to improve crop pest and disease surveillance globally.
+(June 11, 2019) – The Foundation for Food & Agriculture Research (FFAR) partnered with The Bill & Melinda Gates Foundation to support the 2019 Grand Challenges Explorations—Tools and Technologies for Broad-Scale Pest and Disease Surveillance of Crop Plants in Low-Income Countries program, which develops tools to improve crop pest and disease surveillance globally.
 FFAR contributed $300,000, which was matched by The Bill & Melinda Gates Foundation for a total program amount of $2,000,000.

 Pests and plant diseases wreak havoc on crops worldwide, reducing major food crop yields by an estimated 10 to 40 percent.
 While all farmers are negatively affected by pests and pathogens, farmers in low-income countries lack resources to combat pest and disease and are more susceptible to crop loss.

 In low-income countries, over 25 percent of crops are lost to pests and diseases.
 Monitoring and early detection programs can help lessen losses by providing timely and actionable insights on the severity and location of crop threats.
 This would allow farmers to mitigate losses and increase crop productivity if farmers apply a remedy with the first signs of disease emergence.

 Time is of the essence for farmers, especially those in low-income countries, when crops are threatened by pests and disease.
 The grantees are creating innovative tools that detect pests and diseases early, providing farmers time to respond and protect their crops and livelihoods.Sally Rockey, Ph.D.

 If their concepts are successful, the three individuals awarded this grant will have the opportunity to compete among a larger pool of applicants for a $1,000,000 prize to transform crop pest and disease surveillance globally.